Added to Saved items

 Can ADHD cause anxiety and depression?

-One in three people with diagnosed ADHD have also experienced depression, and almost one in two have anxiety.
-This strong correlation between ADHD, depression, and anxiety is largely caused by the symptoms of ADHD which can make life a real struggle.
+1 in 3 people with diagnosed ADHD have also experienced depression, and around 1 in 2 have anxiety.
+This strong link between ADHD, depression and anxiety is largely caused by the symptoms of ADHD which can make life a real struggle.

-According to Children and Adults with Attention Deficit Hyperactivity Disorder (CHADD), one in three people who have been diagnosed with ADHD have also experienced depression, and nearly one in two have anxiety disorders.
-Several studies also show that people with ADHD are five times more likely to try taking their own life.
+According to CHADD (Children and Adults with Attention Deficit Hyperactivity Disorder), 1 in 3 people who have been diagnosed with ADHD have also experienced depression, and around 1 in 2 have anxiety disorders1.
+Those with ADHD are also five times more likely to try taking their own life2.

 The relationship between ADHD, depression and anxiety

 Attention deficit hyperactivity disorder (ADHD), depression and anxiety are often referred to as comorbid conditions, meaning you can have more than one at the same time.
-However, this description can be misleading because this suggests that these conditions all occur independently of each other.
+However, this description can be misleading because this suggests that these conditions all occur independently of each other - with little connection.

 ADHD as a cause for depression and anxiety